 - Large breed: 60 – 90 beats per minute

-How to find and assess your dog’s heart rate
+How to take your dog’s heart rate

-- Once your dog is relaxed and calm, the best place to find your dog’s heart rate is the left side of the chest, right behind the dog’s elbow.
+Once your dog is relaxed and calm, the best place to find your dog’s heart rate is the left side of the chest, right behind the dog’s elbow.
 If you’re looking at the dog, look from the left side and you’ll see the dog’s elbow.

-Body temperature is another important vital sign in dogs.
-What is considered a normal body temperature for a dog?
-Interestingly, it is higher than that of humans, which we know is 98.6ºF.
 A normal body temperature for a dog ranges between 100º – 102.5ºF.
 It is important to note that a dog who has been exercising will have a higher body temperature—possibly even 103ºF.
-Incidentally, a racing Greyhound may have a temperature as high as 105ºF.
-This body temperature is concerning to me since it is in a range that is associated with heatstroke in dogs.
+We do want to keep in mind, however, that high body temperatures can be associated with heatstroke in dogs.

 How to take your dog’s temperature

-- While your helper distracts your dog, gently lift up the dog’s tail.
+While your helper distracts your dog, gently lift up the dog’s tail.
 Carefully insert the tip of the lubricated thermometer into your dog’s rectum.

-- Leave the thermometer in place for about a minute or until it beeps.
+Leave the thermometer in place for about a minute or until it beeps.

-- Gently remove the thermometer to read the results.
+Gently remove the thermometer to read the results.
 This will be your dog’s baseline temperature.
 Also, be sure to give your dog plenty of head rubs and praise for a job well done!

 Next, your dog’s respiratory rate is another important vital sign.
 Respiratory rate in dogs is measured by the number of breaths per minute.
-A dog’s normal respiratory rate is 10 to 35 breaths per minute.
+A dog’s normal respiratory rate at rest is 10 to 35 breaths per minute.

 How to measure your dog’s respiratory rate